BenjaminH1992/habit-tracker/README.md

 The SQLite database is created automatically on first run.
 No manual database setup is required.

-## Main Menu Features
+## Application Features
 The application provides a menu-driven interface that allows users to:
 - Add Habits (daily or weekly)
-- check off habits
+- Check off habits
-- view current streaks
+- View current streaks
-- view longest streaks
+- View longest streaks
-- view earned rewards
+- View earned rewards
-- delete habits
+- Delete habits
-- exit the application
+- Exit the application

 After displaying analytical results, the application pauses and waits for user input before returning to the main menu to improve readability.